 So what should you do?
 Well, you’ve already made the first step by educating yourself about the safest bakeware materials on the market.
 (That’s why you’re here, right?)

 But it can be SO overwhelming.
 When looking for any kind of non-toxic products, I’ve always found it difficult to trust companies with my money (and my family’s health!).

 That’s why when I did the research for myself, I wanted to create this *hopefully-not-as-overwhelming* guide and help you find the best non-toxic baking sheets for your own family.

-If you stick around until the end of the article, you can learn a little bit more about what you should look for when you’re buying non-toxic baking sheets, the problem with non-stick products, and the toxic chemicals that you should look to avoid when searching for a baking sheet.
+If you stick around until the end of the article, you can learn a little bit more about what you should look for when trying to find the safest bakeware materials, the problem with non-stick coatings, and the toxic chemicals that you should look to avoid when searching for a baking sheet.